-As a marketplace administrator, you can choose to charge a transaction fee from each paid transaction in your marketplace.
-The fee can be defined from the "Payment system" section in your admin panel.
+As a marketplace administrator, you can choose to charge a commission from each paid transaction in your marketplace.
+The fee can be defined from the "Online payments" then "Stripe" or "PayPal" page in your Admin panel.
 Depending on your payment gateway, you can charge sellers, buyers or both.

 There are two options for transactions fees: you can either charge a percentage of the total transaction price or a minimum fixed fee.
 These can also be combined to charge both a percentage and a fixed fee.
 In this case, your commission is whichever is the highest option.

-Wondering about the transaction size?
+Wondering about the minimum listing price?
 You can read about more about it in this article.

 How does this work in practice?